MarcDiethelm/xtc/Documentation.md

 ```

 Please refer to the official docs at [Terrifically.org](http://terrifically.org/) to learn more about the Terrific
 pattern.
-You may safely ignore the part about "Composer".
+You may safely ignore the part about "Composer" though.

 You can use the `data` attribute on a module include to **inject data** (as a JS object or object literal) into the context of the
 module template.